Messi ready to join the game's all-time greats

 The comparison with Maradona, whose brilliance almost single-handedly propelled Argentina to victory in Mexico in 1986, is the one inevitably made most often.

-Both men are short in stature, predominantly left-footed and blessed with incredible skills that can unlock the most stubborn defences.
+Both men are short in stature, predominantly left-footed and blessed with incredible skills that can unlock the most stubborn defenses.

 Maradona emerged from the 1986 World Cup a hero in Argentina but a villain in the eyes of many after his infamous "hand of god" effort against England in the quarter-finals, when he also scored what is regarded as one of the greatest goals in soccer history to secure a 2-1 success.